DhavalKapil/elasticsearch-lua/docs/selectors.rst

 The selector is an internal structure used in the client.
 Given an array of connections, it chooses a single connection.
 Some selectors don't even worry much about the internals of the connection.
-There are some in-built structures that you can use or you can even write and use your own custom selector.
+There are some in-built selectors that you can use or you can even write and use your own custom selector.

 .. note:: A selector is called every time a request to the Elasticsearch